-A: The Company's proxy materials are available at www.proxyvote.com and at www.agiletherapeutics.com.
+A: The Notice of Internet Availability of Proxy Materials provides you with instructions regarding how to view the proxy materials for the Annual Meeting on the Internet and how to instruct the Company to send future proxy materials, including the Notice of Internet Availability of Proxy Materials, to you electronically by e-mail.
+The Company's proxy materials are also available on the Company's website at www.agiletherapeutics.com.
 Our website address is included for reference only.
 The information contained on our website is not incorporated by reference into this proxy statement.